P-H-C/phc-winner-argon2/README.md

 is the safest against side-channel attacks, while Argon2d provides the highest resistance against GPU cracking attacks.

-Both Argon2i and Argon2d are parametrized by
+Argon2i and Argon2d are parametrized by

-* A **memory cost**, which defines the memory usage of the function
+* A **time** cost, which defines the amount of computation realized and therefore the execution time, given in number of iterations
-* A **time cost**, which defines the amount of computation realized and therefore the execution time
+* A **memory** cost, which defines the memory usage, given in kibibytes
-* The degree of **parallelism**, which defines the number of parallel threads
+* A **parallelism** degree, which defines the number of parallel threads

 The [Argon2 document](argon2-specs.pdf) gives detailed specs and design rationale.